giPeteR/PrusaSlicer-DualExtruder/README.md

 And when the very first tool change occurs, the head is moved off table and then purged.
 You can purge anywhere you like.
 I started with a wipe-tower, but why: lets purge outside the bed.
+(Again, do not use this code, use the 7z files.)
 - - - - - - -

 ```